Tiny Nutrition Habits for Big Health Gains

 11. Snack Smarter

-• Swap chips for crunchy veggies & hummus or roasted seaweed snacks.
+• Swap chips for crunchy veggies + hummus or roasted seaweed snacks.

 12. Build a Balanced Plate Every Meal

-• Follow the â€śprotein + fiber + healthy fat” formula to keep meals balanced.
+• Use the “protein + fiber + healthy fat” formula.

 13. Make Healthy Eating Effortless

-• Pre-chop veggies for quick meals.
+• Pre-chop veggies to save time.

-14. Create a Stress-Free Relationship with Food
+14. Heal Your Relationship with Food

 16. Stay Consistent, Not Perfect

-Small changes, big results!
+Small changes, big results.

 Scroll to Top